Aaron-Bopp/TIM/40_Evergreens/Use spaced repetition as a memory tool for your second brain.md

 This introduces [[friction]], which is in direct contradiction to the [[philosophy]] of [[My TIM]]:
 [[Your second brain should be frictionless access to a curated base of knowledge]]

-[[Spaced repetition]] can help allieviate this friction, by helping our first brain make connections in our second brain.
+[[Spaced repetition]] can help alleviate this friction, by helping our first brain make connections in our second brain.
 %%^[For me, this is especially helpful because [[Neurodivergent people cannot stop their brain from solving problems]].]%% Because this process is fruitful for creating connections it makes it vital in creating a strong [[second brain]], because [[Webs of thought are densely linked]].